faruktezcan/openwrt-ram-root/readme.md

 ```sh
 /ram-root/ram-root.sh init
 ```
 Runs the first-time installation: sets up the RAM drive, configures the server (if using remote backup), installs any defined packages, and registers ram-root in `/etc/init.d/` for future use.
-Must be run from a **local console** (not SSH), as it pivots the root filesystem.

 ---